pzompa/pp3-python-word-game/README.md

 - These flowchart were created using [Lucid Charts](https://lucid.app/documents#/dashboard).

 ## Initial idea
-- This was my initial plan for the game
+- This was my initial plan for the game.
 ![](/asset/images/initial%20gameflow%20idea.png)

 ## Basic game flow